alexanderstoev/AltMan/README.md

 # AltMan
-A World of Warcraft addon for managing alt information and handy reminders for what to do Tracks only max level characters
+A World of Warcraft addon for managing alt information and handy reminders for what to do.

+Tracks only max level characters.

-Displays handy info for daily and weekly reset
+Displays handy info for daily and weekly reset.

 ## Daily activities
 * Tracks covenant callings and displays remainig time